Trauma

 Building a support network: Connecting with supportive friends, family members or support groups can provide emotional validation and understanding.

-Remember, “Trauma not transformed is trauma transferred”! (video)
+And remember, “trauma not transformed is trauma transferred”! (video)

 Trauma creates change you don’t choose.
 Healing is about creating change you do choose.” – Michelle Rosenthal